HUMAN ANATOMY & PHYSIOLOGY I

 - Identify, describe, and explain the structures and functions of the special senses.

-All laboratory exercises include additional lab handouts that you MUST access on-line.† Each section will be posted to the laboratory schedule and students are expected to print them prior to coming to class.
+All laboratory exercises will require additional lab handouts that the student MUST access on-line.† Each section will be posted to the laboratory schedule and students are expected to print them prior to coming to class.

-- The library in Cartersville also has a designated room with Anatomy and Physiology models for the preparation of lab practicals it is NOT a substitution for attending lab.
+The library in Cartersville also has a designated room with Anatomy and Physiology models for the preparation of lab practicals but it is NOT a substitution for attending lab.

 LECTURE GRADE CALCULATION:

 Course grades will be computed on the following basis:

 Five announced lecture exams, grade based on % correct; a typical test contains 50-100 objective questions.††††††††††††††††††††††††††††††††††††††††††††

 ††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††† Exam 1 _________________